Historiann commenter ej attended the Democratic rally today at Moo Moo U., and sent in a special report:

 Ed. note: re: those boys in baggy jeans.
 Yes, indeed: I remember not-so-fondly, ej, that when we marched in the Homecoming Parade with the Weld Dems in 2004, we were heckled by the fratboys on 10th Ave.
 Thanks for the in-person reportage–maybe the tide is turning after all.

-10 Responses to “Exclusive report: Joe rocked the rally at Moo Moo U.”
+0 thoughts on “Exclusive report: Joe rocked the rally at Moo Moo U.”

 Whoo-hoo!
 Wish I’d been in Potterville to attend.

 I think the “baggy pants” comment is especially apt in P-ville and at MMU…weren’t (male) members of the College Republicans used as bouncers during Bush’s campaign visit four years ago?
 At the very least, I remember they were used as scouts to pick out the student rabble-rousers who might try to get in.
 A student of mine at the time got singled out and evicted from the rally because he was a known Communist…er, Democrat!
 Sorry, all this talk about socialism lately, y’know…

 Joe’s rally in Kirby Park, about 400 yards from my house, was, to be charitable, sparsely attended.
 The ‘bitter’ comment is still creating problems for Obama/Biden here in PA, although they now have a clear lead.